Safety Risk Management for Professional Practitioners

 • Safety Analysts and/or Investigators

-• Personnel in Flight Operations, Maintenance, ATM and Ground Handling sectors responsible for carrying out risk assessments and/or make recommendations on risk reduction measures
+• Personnel in Flight Operations, Maintenance, Air Traffic and Ground Handling sectors responsible for risk management activities

 Prerequisites: